Skip to content

 Screenshot of PuTTy configuration {: align="center" } Screenshot of PuTTy configuration {: align="center" } Screenshot of PuTTy configuration

-When you want to login to Perlmutter next time, you choose that configuration in the 'Saved Sessions' area, click the 'Load' button and then 'Open'.
+When you want to log in to Perlmutter next time, you choose that configuration in the 'Saved Sessions' area, click the 'Load' button and then 'Open'.

 Login Attempts with an Expired Key